jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference/Access-Control/Signature-In-URL.md

 Detailed analysis:

-1. When using a signature method in URL, it will expose your authorized data to the Internet within the expiration time, please evaluate use risks in advance.
+1.When using a signature method in URL, it will expose your authorized data to the Internet within the expiration time, please evaluate use risks in advance.

-2. When adding signature in URL, the order of Signature, Expires and AccessKey can be exchanged.
+2.When adding signature in URL, the order of Signature, Expires and AccessKey can be exchanged.
 But if one or more of Signature and AccessKey is/are missing, return 400 error.
 Error code: InvalidURI.

-3. If the current time of access is later than the Expires time set in the request, return 400 Forbidden.
+3.If the current time of access is later than the Expires time set in the request, return 400 Forbidden.
 Error code: ExpiredToken.

 When generating the signature character string, except that Date is replaced to Expires parameter, it still includes Headers such as Content-Type, Content-MD5.